Subscribe

 Joy riding!
 Bernie Baird-Browning drives the golf-cart for a video shoot at her Malibu cottage.

 Bernie married a doctor before the age of 20, and raised two brilliant kids who’ve launched successful careers of their own.
 So she’s also a grandmother-made-in-heaven!
-Can you imagine the thrill of dashing over the meadow and through the woods to such an enchanting place?
+(Can you imagine dashing over the meadow and through the woods to such an enchanting place?)

 And just as in a fairy-tale, Bernie met—or rather re-met—her current husband Ralph Browning at a high-school reunion in the late 1990s, and they’re living, traveling, and prospering happily ever after!